jakesoulier/mountainViewMedStaff/README.md

-Event/Calendar site for medstaff mountainview and ifch run in next.js with firebase
+Event/Calendar site for medstaff mountainview and ifch, run in next.js with firebase

 ## Getting Started